TIBCOSoftware/snappydata/docs/connectors/gemfire_connector.md

 <ent>This feature is available only in the Enterprise version of SnappyData. </br></ent>

 ## Overview
-The SnappyData GemFire Connector allows SnappyData/Spark programs to read-from/write-into data regions in GemFire clusters.
-Applications can connect to one or more GemFire clusters, expose GemFire regions as SnappyData tables/Spark DataFrames, run complex SQL queries on data stored in GemFire and save SnappyData tables onto GemFire regions.
+The SnappyData GemFire Connector allows SnappyData/Spark programs to read from data regions as well as write into data regions within GemFire clusters.
+You can connect the applications to one or more GemFire clusters, expose GemFire regions as SnappyData tables/Spark DataFrames, run complex SQL queries on data stored in GemFire and save SnappyData tables onto GemFire regions.
 The connector is designed to execute in a highly parallelized manner targeting GemFire partitioned datasets (buckets) for the highest possible performance.

 By exposing GemFire regions as Spark DataFrames, applications can benefit from the analytic features in SnappyData such as, flexible data transformations, analytics and moving data from/into almost all modern data stores.